mobiusml/hqq/Readme.md

   We have detailed benchmarks on both language and vision models.
 Please refer to our blog posts: <a href="https://mobiusml.github.io/hqq_blog/">HQQ</a>, <a href="https://mobiusml.github.io/1bit_blog/">HQQ+</a>.<br>

   <b>What is the speed of the quantized models?</b><br>
-  4-bit models with `axis=1` can use optimized inference fused kernels like torchao's int4_gemm.
-This is the same kernel used in <a href="https://github.com/pytorch-labs/gpt-fast">gpt-fast</a> and based on our benchmarks, it's the fastest kernel available right now.
-We also support the <a href="https://github.com/IST-DASLab/marlin/tree/master/marlin">Marlin</a> kernel.
+  4-bit models with `axis=1` can use optimized inference fused kernels.
 Moreover, we focus on making hqq fully compatible with `torch.compile` which speeds-up both training and inference.
 For more details, please refer to the backend section below. <br>

   <b>What quantization settings should I use?</b><br>
   You should start with `nbits=4, group_size=64, axis=1`.
 These settings offer a good balance between quality, vram usage and speed.
-If you want better results with the same vram usage, switch to `axis=0` and use the ATEN backend.
-If you want to use lower like `nbits=2`, you should use `axis=0`with a low group-size via HQQ+, meaning adding low-rank adapters and fine-tune with a small dataset. <br>
+If you want better results with the same vram usage, switch to `axis=0` and use the ATEN backend, but this setting is not supported for fast inference. <br>

   <b>What does the `axis` parameter mean? </b><br>
   The `axis` parameter is the axis along which grouping is performed.
 In general `axis=0` gives better results than `axis=1`, especially at lower bits.
 However, the optimized inference runtime only supports `axis=1` for the moment.<br>